Đorđe Jovanović (writer): Nemoguće

-In Čeljust dijalektike, the younger Tragovi group tended to favor shorter, ironic and subversive answers.
-The trio distinguished themselves from the rest of the group proclaiming their disbelief in miracles.
-However, divisions arose between them on the questions of "constant suicide" and "mythologization", ideas which they had discussed during the production of Četiri strane.
-Jovanović regarded the elevation of one's personality into myth a justifiable reaction to mortality and viewed it as the ultimate imposition of oneself on their environment.
-He declared Kostić and Davičo "onanists of death".
-Jovanović referenced this label in a separate essay in Nemoguće, proclaiming his "onanism of life".
-During this debate, Matić tried to mediate between Ristić and Jovanović, writing an automatic text in which he tried to explore common ground between the two.

 At the time, Jovanović was drawn to individualist anarchism.
-In Čeljust dijalektike, he was the sole member of the group to proclaim his embrace of the existence of evil, arguing that good could not exist without it, in the spirit of Comte de Lautréamont.
+In "Čeljust dijalektike", he was the sole member of the group to proclaim his embrace of the existence of evil, arguing that good could not exist without it, in the spirit of Comte de Lautréamont.
 Jovanović sardonically described his participation in the group as a betrayal of his individualism.
-On the question of his relation to French Surrealism, Jovanović opined that he accepted the essence of the Breton's first Manifesto, as well as Louis Aragon's Preface to a Modern Mythology from Le Paysan de Paris.
-He identified Bitka oko zida by Dušan Matić and Bez mere by Marko Ristić as his strongest influences from Belgrade Surrealism, advocating for a parallel approach between the Paris and Belgrade groups.
-Jovanović considered both to be influential sources in the realization of his "integral revolt".
+On the question of his relation to French surrealism, Jovanović opined that he accepted the essence of Breton's first Manifesto, as well as Louis Aragon's Preface to a Modern Mythology from Le Paysan de Paris.
+He identified Bitka oko zida by Dušan Matić and Bez mere by Marko Ristić as important influences from Belgrade surrealism, while advocating work parallel to French surrealism rather than its imitation.
+Jovanović considered both French and Belgrade surrealism to be influential sources in the realization of his "integral revolt".

+In "Čeljust dijalektike", the younger Tragovi group tended to favor shorter, ironic and subversive answers.
+The trio distinguished themselves from the rest of the group proclaiming their disbelief in miracles.
+However, divisions arose between them on the questions of "mythologization" and "constant suicide", both of which they had already discussed during the production of Četiri strane – Onanizam smrti – I tako dalje.
+The questionnaire "Čeljust dijalektike" contained a question on each of the two topics.
+In his response to the question of "mythologization", Jovanović sharply criticized the position of Kostić and Davičo, dismissing their suicidal ideation as childish, labeling it "one-sided psychological mythologism" and declaring the two "onanists of death".
+Consequently, a disagreement emerged between Ristić and Jovanović, where Matić tried to mediate between the two by writing an automatic text in which he tried to explore common ground between them.
+According to Kostić, regarding "mythologization", Jovanović alone treated the elevation of one's personality into myth as a justifiable reaction to mortality and viewed it as the ultimate imposition of oneself on their environment.
+Another question in "Čeljust dijalektike", concerned with "constant suicide" and framed through Jacques Rigaut, featured a sharp split within the Tragovi group.
+Kostić and Davičo answered in terms close to the rhetoric of suicide and death associated with the group's earlier text Onanizam smrti, while Jovanović flatly rejected their position.
+In a separate essay in Nemoguće titled "Disanje ili nema revolucija" (Breathing, or the mute revolution), Jovanović treats the act of living and breathing as a mute but constant revolution and a possible source of hope for inner liberation.